The Innertube map

 The Innertube map was developed by the Bike Station as part of the Climate Challenge Fund project Find a better way to work.
-To develop the map further, the Bike Station and Edinburgh and Lothian Greenspace Trust have been awarded over £98,000 funding from the People's Postcode Lottery's Dream Fund for the next twelve months to carry out conservation work along the paths in the North of Edinburgh, as well as to improve the signage and other amenities, in conjunction with others including City of Edinburgh Council.
-An interactive map and website will demonstrate to cyclists and walkers alike the potential and extent of Edinburgh's paths as a means of moving about the city.
+To develop the map further, the Bike Station and Edinburgh and Lothian Greenspace Trust who were awarded over £98,000 funding from the People’s Postcode Lottery’s Dream Fund for a further twelve months to carry out conservation work along the paths in the North of Edinburgh, as well as to improve the signage and other amenities, in conjunction with others including City of Edinburgh Council.
+An interactive map and website will demonstrate to cyclists and walkers alike the potential and extent of Edinburgh’s paths as a means of moving about the city.

 Background to the map

 Edinburgh has been at the forefront of cycle mapping since the 19th century.
 Bartholomew‘s (once based just round the corner from the Bike Station in Edinburgh) produced amongst the earliest and most famous original cycle maps covering many parts of the UK, in conjunction with the Cycle Touring Club, when cycle touring was at its heyday.
 Many other Edinburgh cartographers soon followed suit.
 The craze for cycle mapping carried on until the popularity of motor cars took over.
 Fast forward to the 1980s, and the importance of cycling as a means of transport meant that people again felt the need to map the streets for cyclists.
 There were few cycle facilities then, so the emphasis was on quiet streets.
 Edinburgh Council began to produce some maps, focusing on those off-street paths that there were.
 Spokes, the Edinburgh and Lothians cycle campaign, seeing the need, then began producing detailed cycling maps of the city, with the first edition in 1985.
 These maps have continued to the present day, with the most recent Edinburgh Spokes map coming out in 2016.